Category Archives: Labs

 Tasks

-This lab has two base tasks for which you need to create 5 programs in total and 2 extra tasks that can be written into a single program.
+This lab has two base tasks for which you need to create a total of four separate programs.
+There are also two extra tasks, separate from the base tasks, that can be written as a single program.

-You are tasked with creating a program that will find the sum of 5 numbers which are entered by the user.
+You are tasked with creating a program that will find the sum of five numbers entered by the user.
 The program must be created 3 times – one for each loop type.
 All 3 programs must do the exact same thing.

 Requirements

-• After every input, the program outputs the current sum.
+• After every number, except the last one, the program prints the current subtotal

-• After the last value is entered, the program outputs the final sum instead of the current sum.
+• After the last number is entered, the program prints the final sum instead of the subtotal

-• Program must give a clear instructions for the user what is expected of them.
+• Program must give a clear instructions to the user

 • You cannot have any magical numbers in your code